maxzheng/great-life-guide/README.md

    groups are different or inferior.
 We should help each other, work together, and share the fruits of labor, so everyone becomes better and benefits compound.
 When we don't work together, great things come to an abrupt end.
    Together, the possibilities are endless.

+3. **Truth**: There are too much misinformation out there, so it's hard to make the right decisions.
+As an intelligent being, we must seek the truth and use it to our advantage.
+Don't be afraid of it.
+There is no need to hide it by making up stories, etc. Never blindly believe what others say -- question everything to better understand.
+Our universe is vast and eagerly awaits us to explore.
+Be excited for the opportunity!
+Only truth can build trust, expand our wisdom, satisfy our curiosity, and build a solid foundation for everything else.

 Personal Mission and Dreams
 ---------------------------